 Polishing your video interview skills will increase your confidence and that will shine through during the interview, which in turn increases your odds of landing the position.

 No matter how much you prepare to ace your job interview, sometimes errors or accidents occur.

 If something unfortunate does happen, use that opportunity to show your potential employer how you react and handle unexpected situations.

 Remain calm, take care of what needs to be taken care of, or fix what needs to be fixed, and resume the interview with a polite smile and apology.

 Article written by guest contributor Jessica Strull, a freelance writer who works with leaders looking to drive employee engagement and increase customer satisfaction.
 Jessica holds a bachelor’s degree in Human Resource Management.
 When she’s not writing you can find her binging bad movies, reading great books, or hanging out at Walt Disney World.
-Find Jessica on jessicastrullwrites.com or LinkedIn.
+Find Jessica on jessicastrullwrites.com.